mkmat/FENE-CB-model/README.md

 We fitted the ensemble-averaged time series using the logarithmic and power-law expressions mentioned in the manuscript.
 Both of them involve four parameters for each quantity.
 The script [FENE_CB_functions.m](FENE_CB_functions.m) offers simple functions that allow to evaluate or plot the various quantities versus time (t) and/or bending stiffness (kappa).
 Below are simple examples on how to make use of the function.

-### Plot the radius of gyration versus time for 6 different kappa values, using the logarithmic fits
+### Plot the radius of gyration versus waiting time for 6 different kappa values, using the logarithmic fits

       figure;
       tw = 10.^linspace(0,5,200);
       for kappa = [10 20 30 50 75 100]; semilogx(tw,Rg_power(kappa,tw),'k.-'); hold on; end

-### Plot the radius of gyration versus time for 6 different kappa values, using the power-law fits
+### Plot the radius of gyration versus waiting time for 6 different kappa values, using the power-law fits

       % Simple Example: Rg (logarithmic fit) versus time for different kappa figure;
       tw = 10.^linspace(0,5,200);
       for kappa = [10 20 30 50 75 100]; semilogx(tw,Rg_logarithmic(kappa,tw),'k.-'); hold on; end

-### Plot the radius of gyration versus kappa at three different times using the power-law fits:
+### Plot the radius of gyration versus kappa at three different waiting times using the power-law fits:

       figure;
       kappa = linspace(10,100,100);